Cape Elizabeth, Maine: Municipal development (1765–1895)

 Cape Elizabeth separated from Falmouth (now Portland) on November 1, 1765, becoming Maine's 23rd incorporated town.
 The first town meeting was held on December 2, 1765.
 The original boundaries included all area south of Portland Harbor and east of the Spurwink River.

 In 1895, South Portland separated from Cape Elizabeth due to contrasting development patterns—commercial and industrial growth in the north versus the continuing rural character in the south.
 During this period, the community attracted notable architecture, including several houses designed by John Calvin Stevens.

 Fort Williams era (1872–1962)

 The United States Army began constructing a coast artillery fort around Portland Head Light in 1872 to guard Portland Harbor's southern entrance.
 Named Fort Williams in 1899 for Civil War Major General Seth Williams, the installation served actively until 1962.
 The town purchased the property for approximately $200,000, creating Fort Williams Park, which includes the lighthouse and museum, fort ruins, the Goddard Mansion ruins, and recreational facilities.

+The Cape Cottage Casino & Theater opened in 1899, one of multiple resorts in South Portland and Cape Elizabeth along a new electric trolley line.